Yip/Jump Music: Background

-In early 1983, Johnston's family (with whom he was still living) became increasingly concerned about his mental and emotional health.
+In early 1983, Johnston's family became increasingly concerned about his mental and emotional health.
 His brother Dick offered to have Daniel stay with him over the summer in his home in Houston, Texas while he worked at Astroworld.
-Since Daniel's piano had remained in West Virginia with his parents, Johnston purchased a chord organ and converted his brother's garage into a recording studio.
-Along with the Chord Organ, Johnston also performed tracks on a detuned ukulele, most noticeably on "Sorry Entertainer", which concludes with Johnston strumming the instrument's four strings.
+Until that point, Daniel had been living and recording in his parents' home in West Virginia, and following the relocation, no longer had access to this piano heard throughout his earlier tapes.
+Johnston instead purchased a chord organ and converted his brother's garage into a recording studio.
+Along with the chord organ, Johnston also performed tracks on a detuned ukulele, most noticeably on "Sorry Entertainer", which concludes with Johnston strumming the instrument's four strings.
 Yip/Jump Music was recorded throughout 1983, with sessions beginning in April and concluding before Hi, How Are You was recorded in September.

 According to the album's liner notes, most of the material was written in May 1983, but a handful of songs originated a month prior in April.
 The latter songs include "Dead Lover's Twisted Heart", "Love Defined (The Bible)", "Museum Of Love" and "I Remember Painfully".
-A 'demo' version of "Love Defined" can be found on the Lost Recordings collection.
+An earlier version of "Love Defined" featuring piano can be found on the Lost Recordings collection.

 The album makes several references to Johnston's relocation.
 Most notably in "Worried Shoes" and "Chord Organ Blues".
 The latter opens with the line "Everything's Big In Texas, you know it is / I think I might have made a big mistake".
 Yip/Jump also features several pop culture references, with songs dedicated to The Beatles, Casper The Friendly Ghost, Danny Rapp, and King Kong, the latter of which Johnston used as a metaphor for heartache.

-Stylistically the album uses typical progressions from rock and roll, doo-wop and religious hymns, with a definitive and notable influence from The Beatles.
+Stylistically, the album uses typical progressions from rock and roll, doo-wop and religious hymns, with a definitive and notable influence from The Beatles.